4.3. Elements (Lens, Ray Source, …)¶

 The polarization parameter describes the distribution of linear light polarizations.

-In the default case the directions are random, parametrized by polarization="Uniform"
+In the default case, the directions are random, parametrized by polarization="Uniform".

 RS = ot.RaySource(circ, polarization="Uniform")

-defines polarizations parallel to the x-axis.
+polarization="x" defines polarizations parallel to the x-axis.

 RS = ot.RaySource(circ, polarization="x")

-defines polarizations parallel to the y-axis.
+polarization="y" defines polarizations parallel to the y-axis.

 RS = ot.RaySource(circ, polarization="y")

-defines random polarizations of x or y-direction.
+polarization="xy" defines random polarizations of x or y-direction.

 RS = ot.RaySource(circ, polarization="xy")

-The user can also set a user-defined value with polarization="Constant"
+The user can also set a user-defined value with polarization="Constant" and the pol_angle parameter.

 The polarization direction is defined by an angle inside the plane perpendicular to the ray direction.